codophilic/Learn-Java/Java-II.md

 ![alt text](image-4.png)

-- See the difference in size.
+- See the difference in size and the file which got eliminated (`AboutLambdaExpression$1.class`) .
+- Thus, **Lambda expression don't generate .class files just like anonymous class**.
 - If your functional interface have a method which returns something then in that case how to implement lambda expression?

 ```